ThinkDifferentInc/ThinkPad-AMD/README.md

 ## Native Wi-Fi with AirportItlwm

 > [!TIP]
 > This method requires AirportItlwm Ventura version and OCLP.
-This works across Ventura -> Tahoe.
+This works across Ventura -> Tahoe.<br>
-> You will also need to put "amfi_get_out_of_my_way" inside boot-args to avoid a kernel panic.
+> You will also need to put "amfi_get_out_of_my_way" inside boot-args to avoid a kernel panic.<br>

 You can follow this guide to patch the native Wi-Fi menu.